 OTHER COMPENSATION.
 The Company's executive officers are also eligible to participate in compensation and benefit programs generally available to other employees on an equal basis, such as the Company's retirement, life and disability insurance programs.
 In accordance with the terms of the written employment contracts, the Company provides its executive officers with certain perquisites, such as Company-provided automobiles or automobile allowances, an executive group health plan, club memberships and dues, and incidental personal benefits.
 BASIS FOR CEO COMPENSATION.
 The Chief Executive Officer's cash compensation for fiscal 1993 was determined by such officer's employment contract.
-The CEO's base salary was increased by five percent for fiscal year 1994, as provided under the terms of his employment contract.
+Such executive officer's base salary was increased by five percent for fiscal year 1994, as provided under the terms of his employment contract.
 The Chief Executive Officer, however, has voluntarily elected to receive only a three percent increase.
-No unique evaluation factors are utilized with respect to determining the CEO's compensation.
+No unique evaluation factors are utilized with respect to determining the Chief Executive Officer's compensation.

 IRS SECTION 162(M).
-Section 162(m) of the Internal Revenue Code of 1986, as amended (recently adopted under the Omnibus Budget and Reconciliation Act of 1993), does not apply to executive officer compensation reported and discussed above for fiscal year 1993.
+Section 162(m) of the Internal Revenue Code of 1986 (recently adopted under the Omnibus Budget and Reconciliation Act of 1993) generally limits a corporation's annual federal tax deduction for compensation (including stock-based compensation such as options) paid to certain top executive officers to \$1,000,000.
+Such Section 162(m) does not apply to executive officer compensation reported and discussed above for fiscal year 1993.
 As the cash compensation of each of the Company's executive officers for fiscal 1994 is expected to be far below \$1,000,000, the Company has not adopted an overall policy on qualifying compensation of its executive officers for deductibility under that Section, but has proposed that the 1987 Stock Option Plan be amended to limit the number of shares covered by options that may be granted to any one person to 25,000 shares per fiscal year (see Item 4 of this Proxy Statement).